EPFL-TOP/WSC_NotebooksPaper/README.md

 # Repository Overview

 This repository contains annotated Python notebooks, along with the in vitro and in vivo data used in the workflow to produce the figures and results in our eLife paper:
 **“Cell-autonomous timing drives the vertebrate segmentation clock’s wave pattern”**

 [DOI: https://doi.org/10.7554/eLife.93764](https://doi.org/10.7554/eLife.93764).

+Our raw imaging data can be downloaded at https://sv-open.epfl.ch/upoates-public/Rohde_Bercowsky_eLife2024_Data/

 Given the nature of our workflow, the data, analysis code, and results contributing to a given eLife figure are distributed throughout Jupyter notebooks organized by subject.
 Please start by navigating to the folder **“notebooks”**.
 The exact data used in each analysis is specified in the respective notebook and can be found in the **“Data”** folder.